LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Now the Parent measure is ready.:tada:

 Lets create the Child measures.<br/>
-Child measures grab processed data from Parent measures.
+Child measure grab processed data from Parent measure.

 We make a Child measure, and specify its Parent.